 Use the following safety guidelines to ensure your own personal safety and to help protect your system from potential damage.
-Throughout this safety section, the caution icon () is used to indicate cautions and precautions that you need to review and follow.
+Throughout this safety section, the caution icon (\bigtriangleup) is used to indicate cautions and precautions that need to be reviewed and followed.